romanhaa/Cerebro/README.md

 ## Contribute

 To report any bugs, submit patches, or request new features, please log an issue [through the issue tracker](https://github.com/romanhaa/Cerebro/issues/new).
-For direct inquiries, please send an email to roman.hillje@ieo.it.
+For direct inquiries, please send an email to <a href = "mailto: roman.hillje@ieo.it">roman.hillje@ieo.it</a>.

 ## License